Increased lending to small and medium-sized companies via Almi (enacted)

 - Application for business transition support are to be submitted to the Swedish tax agency, and are due by 31 August 2020 at the latest.

-- On September 7, the Government submitted a legislative proposal regarding extension of the business transition support scheme for May-July 2020.
+- On October 19, the Government extended business transition support scheme for May-July 2020.
 May 2020 and June-July 2020 will be considered as two separate application periods.